-Charge Movement in Batteries.
+Charge movement in batteries.
 Batteries are present in Fig.2 both as an isolated device and as the AgllAgCl interface between wires and NaCl solution in the conducting cylinder previously discussed.
-I hesitate to describe a constitutive equation for the flow of charge in batteries in general because the flow is so very complex, different in different devices, and important for the practical daily use of batteries [138-139] and its interaction with surface charges is also subtle and important [140].
-It is enough to say here that current flow through electrochemical systems is carried by different electrochemical systems differ dramatically and change dramatically with time and frequency and composition and concentration of ionic solutions, as well as electrical potential, and current flow.
-At short times, at 10-6 sec - that are still long and slow compared to the times important in computers - current flow from the Ag wire and AgCl electrode material into the NaCl solution is entirely displacement current lagging behind voltage but at the longer times characteristic of biological systems (greater than say 0.1 sec) the current is carried by a complex combination of Ag+ and Cl- ions with negligible displacement current.
+I hesitate to describe a constitutive equation for the flow of charge in batteries in general because the flow is so very complex, different in different devices, and important for the practical daily use of batteries [138-139], and its interaction with surface charges is also subtle and important [140].
+It is enough to say here that current flow through electrochemical systems is carried by different electrochemical systems differ dramatically and change in dramatically with time, frequency, composition and concentration of ionic solutions, as well as electrical potential, and current flow.
+Over short time-scales, e.g. 10-6 sec - that are still long compared to the time-scales important in computers - current flow from the Ag wire and AgCl electrode material into the NaCl solution is entirely displacement current lagging behind voltage.
+However, over the longer time-scales characteristic of biological systems (greater than say 0.1 sec), the current is carried by a complex combination of Ag+ and Cl- ions with negligible displacement current.

-We conclude that current is indeed an abstraction with different physical meanings in different systems and at different times.
-No one can visualize and no one knows - at least I do not know anyone who knows - why or even how this abstraction can be so perfectly conserved under all conditions and on all scales, from Angstroms to meters, from femtoseconds to seconds.
-It is truly amazing to think of the changes in electric forces needed to accommodate and enforce continuity of current in salt water, vacuum capacitors, dielectric capacitors, vacuum tube diodes, semiconductor diodes, resistors, wires and batteries from atomic scale time 10-16 sec and distance 10-11 meters to the biological scale of seconds and meters from inside atoms (p.
-8-9 of [1]) to intercontinental distances (in submarine cables) and interstellar space.
+We conclude that current is indeed an abstraction with different physical meanings in different systems and over different time-scales.
+No one can visualize and no one knows - at least I do not know anyone who knows - why or even how this abstraction can be so perfectly conserved under all conditions and over all scales, from Angstroms to meters, from femtoseconds to seconds.
+It is truly amazing to think of the changes in electric forces needed to accommodate and enforce continuity of current in salt water, vacuum capacitors, dielectric capacitors, vacuum tube diodes. semiconductor diodes, resistors, wires and batteries from atomic time-scale 10-16 sec and distances of 10-11 meters to the biological scales of seconds and meters from inside atoms (pp. 8-9 of Ref.
+[1]) to intercontinental distances (in submarine cables) and interstellar space.